 We all know that some parents want to slap a wearable on their kids purely so they know their GPS location at all times.
-And that's useful for the adults (who also happen to be the ones paying for the thing), but what about the kids?
-Smartwatches for children can be fun, too.
+And that's useful for the adults, who also happen to be the ones paying for the thing, but won't somebody think of the children?
+After all, smartwatches for little ones can be fun, too.

-So, here's our pick of the best smartwatches for kids.
+And with that in mind, below is our pick of the best smartwatches for kids.
 Some of them also handle activity tracking or GPS, but all of them provide something extra that will keep everyone happy.
+Any questions?
+Feed them into the comment section below.

 VTech Kidizoom DX